thedevd/interview-experience/README.md

 * What is final in java and Val in scala?
 * How GC works in Java?
 What is small GC and full GC?
 What is young and old generations?
 What is eden and survivour space?
 * What is Synchronization in java and Memory model semantic behind this?
+* What do you mean by Checked/Unchecked Exception in java?
+Why Scala has no concept of Checked Exception?